 All of Squarespace’s plans offer unlimited storage and bandwidth, and give you a free custom domain for a year.
 You’ll be able to sell an unlimited number of products using Squarespace, although if you want to sell subscriptions, you’ll need to be on the $40 per month Advanced Commerce plan.

 Squarespace doesn’t offer its own payment processing.
 Instead, you’ll need to pick between Square, PayPal, or Stripe.
-We’d recommend Square because it’s excellent, and it's very closely integrated with Squarespace, too.
+We’d recommend Square because it’s an excellent POS system, and it's very closely integrated with Squarespace, too.

 Square also makes point of sale interactions with Squarespace a piece of cake.
 All you need is a Square card reader and an iPhone, iPad, or Android device, and you can start selling in-person, with everything being updated automatically.